1300 088 065

 • You must not have used the FHSSS before.

 The Australian Taxation Office (ATO) says eligibility is based on an individual basis.
-This means that couples, siblings and friends can still access each of their own FHSSS contributions to purchase the same property.
+This means that couples, siblings and friends can still access each of their own FHS contributions to purchase the same property.
 Also, if your co-purchaser has previously owned a home, it will not stop you from applying if you are eligible.

 Example: